Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

-The joint project with Boeing and NASA combined and adapted existing CSIRO sensing technologies used in mining and manufacturing.
+The CSIRO/Boeing project, in collaboration with NASA and the ISS National Laboratory, combined and adapted existing CSIRO sensing technologies used in mining and spatial mapping.
 This included two stereo cameras and three time-of-flight sensors and inertial measurement units.
 The task was to make it all resilient and safe enough for use in space.

 NASA has carefully defined EMI safety standards.
 So, the challenge was to find ways to securely wrap the cables with appropriate shielding.